Azadkashani/crypto-ai-trader/crypto_ai_bot/PROJECT_RULES.md

-# PROJECT_RULES.md
+# PROJECT RULES

+Project Name:
-# Crypto AI Bot
+Crypto AI Bot

+Version:
-Version: 1.0
+1.0

 ---

 # Project Goal

-The goal of this project is to build a professional AI-powered Futures Trading Bot capable of scanning the Top 50 Futures markets 24/7 and automatically selecting the best trading opportunity based on multiple analysis engines.
+Build a professional AI-powered Futures Trading Bot capable of scanning the Top 50 Futures markets 24/7 and automatically selecting the best trading opportunity based on Technical Analysis, Fundamental Analysis and Market Sentiment.

 The bot will eventually execute trades automatically on a VPS.